Jobieskii/datapack_creato_rs/README.md

 `$ cargo run`

+# Goals
+I hope to create an application that's easy to use and readable when creating.
+I decided that when I was knee deep in long json files that existing solutions didn't help with enough.
+A big goal is to have clear and efficient visualsations for worldgen datapacks.

 # Usage
 Simply launch the application, open a folder path, and start creating.
 The different '.json' files are sorted based on type, namespace and name on the left, where you can create new files with the `[ + ]` button (note, they are not saved until `save all`